symbol/symbol-docs/source/server.rst

     **node**; ; ;
     port; unsigned short; Server port.; 7900
-    apiPort; unsigned short; Server api port.; 7901 shouldAllowAddressReuse; bool; Returns true if the server should reuse ports already in use.; false shouldUseSingleThreadPool; bool; Returns true if a single thread pool should be used, Returns false if multiple thread pools should be used.; false shouldUseCacheDatabaseStorage; bool; Returns true if cache data should be saved in a database.; true shouldEnableAutoSyncCleanup; bool; Returns true if temporary sync files should be automatically cleaned up. *Note*: This should be Returns false if broker process is running.; true shouldEnableTransactionSpamThrottling; bool; Returns true if transaction spam throttling should be enabled.; true transactionSpamThrottlingMaxBoostFee; Amount; Maximum fee that will boost a transaction through the spam throttle when spam throttling is enabled.; 10'000'000 maxBlocksPerSyncAttempt; uint32_t; Maximum number of blocks per sync attempt.; 400 maxChainBytesPerSyncAttempt; utils::FileSize; Maximum chain bytes per sync attempt.; 100MB
+    apiPort; unsigned short; Server api port.; 7901 shouldAllowAddressReuse; bool; Set to true if the server should reuse ports already in use.; false shouldUseSingleThreadPool; bool; Set to true if a single thread pool should be used, Set to false if multiple thread pools should be used.; false shouldUseCacheDatabaseStorage; bool; Set to true if cache data should be saved in a database.; true shouldEnableAutoSyncCleanup; bool; Set to true if temporary sync files should be automatically cleaned up. *Note*: This should be Set to false if broker process is running.; true shouldEnableTransactionSpamThrottling; bool; Set to true if transaction spam throttling should be enabled.; true transactionSpamThrottlingMaxBoostFee; Amount; Maximum fee that will boost a transaction through the spam throttle when spam throttling is enabled.; 10'000'000 maxBlocksPerSyncAttempt; uint32_t; Maximum number of blocks per sync attempt.; 400 maxChainBytesPerSyncAttempt; utils::FileSize; Maximum chain bytes per sync attempt.; 100MB